dannylee1020/openpo/README.md

 ## Key Features

-- 🔌 **Multiple LLM Support**: Call 200+ models from HuggingFace and OpenRouter
+- 🤖 **Multiple LLM Support**: Collect diverse set of outputs from 200+ LLMs

-- 🧪 **Research-Backed Methodologies**: Implementation of methodologies for data synthesis from latest research papers.
+- 📊 **Research-Backed Evaluation Methods**: Support for state-of-art evaluation methods for data synthesis

-- 🤝 **OpenAI API Compatibility**: Support for OpenAI API format

 - 💾 **Flexible Storage:** Out of the box storage providers for HuggingFace and S3.